tastejs/todomvc/labs/architecture-examples/dart/readme.md

 Dart has two run modes : it can be compiled to JS, and will later run in native VM in compliant browsers.

-You can for the moment :
-- use a dedicated [Chromium](http://www.dartlang.org/dartium/) provided with [Dart SDK](http://dartlang.org) to run .dart files.
-- run the JS compiled version (see [dart2js](http://www.dartlang.org/docs/dart2js/)), which can be found in /compiled directory.
+For now, you can run native Dart with [Chromium](http://www.dartlang.org/dartium/) which is provided with [Dart SDK](http://dartlang.org).

+For testing purpose, dart/app.dart will run on any browser thanks to sdk/dart.js.
+First run will take time to process dart files.

 ## Credit